Get a quote

 Floods may be the most common natural disaster, but they aren’t the only weather event to investigate.
 You also want to ask about the area’s propensity for hurricanes, earthquakes, wildfires, tornadoes, and blizzards.

-12. Have there ever been any problems with the house?
+9. Have there ever been any problems with this house?

 This is an important catchall question to make sure you’re prepared for anything that: